The Message (Bible): Criticisms

 The Message has faced criticism regarding its faithfulness to original Hebrew and Greek Bible manuscripts and its perceived incorporation of terminology and themes associated with the New Age movement.

 New Age undertones

 Critics argue that The Message exhibits New Age undertones, drawing parallels to concepts influenced by Hermeticism and other metaphysical philosophies propagated by figures like Helena Blavatsky and the early Theosophical Society, which significantly shaped New Age spirituality.

 One notable point of contention is Peterson's inclusion of the Hermetic phrase "As above, so below" within the Lord's Prayer in Matthew 6:9–13.
 Warren Smith, a former New Age follower, highlights that this phrase, widely used in New Age circles with metaphysical connotations, replaces the traditional "heaven and earth" in The Message.
-The passage reads: